garrettgu10/garrettgu10.github.io/README.md

-# TAMS-CS-Intro-Site
+# Garrett Gu's Personal Site
-Website for Garrett Gu & Andrew Li's programming class.
+Exactly what the title says